In this article you will find:

-Iams Dog Food Recalls History
+Iams Dog Food Recalls History List:

 The Iams brand states that “quality is at the core of our business” on their website, noting that they use only high-quality ingredients and that they do not cut corners.
 The Iams website states that the Iams company adheres to incredibly high standards for quality and safety both in the formulas they design and the ingredients they use.
 Every bag of Iams pet food is subjected to more than 120 quality assurance tests before hitting pet store shelves.
 This being the case, you might expect to find few recalls in Iams history.
 Unfortunately, the opposite is true – Iams has been affected by quite a few recalls over the past decade or so, though half of them were for cat products rather than dog products.
 Here are the details for recalls occurring in the last 10 years: